China–United States relations: Important issues

+Military issues

+China's military expenditure and planning

+China's investment in its military is growing rapidly; the United States remains convinced that the PRC conceals the real extent of this expansion, a view shared by many independent analysts.
+China claims it spent a total of $45 billion over the course of 2007, an average of $123 million per day.
+That same year, the U.S. military spent $548.8 billion, or an average $1.66 billion per day.
+U.S. estimates of Chinese military expenditure range between $85 billion and $125 billion.

-Concerns over the Chinese military budget may come from US worries that the PRC is attempting to threaten its neighbors or to challenge the United States.
+Concerns over the Chinese military budget may come from U.S. worries that the PRC is attempting to threaten its neighbors or to challenge the United States.
 Concerns have been raised that China is developing a large naval base near the South China Sea and has diverted resources from the People's Liberation Army Ground Force to the People's Liberation Army Navy and to air force and missile development.

-On 27 October 2009, US Defense Secretary Robert Gates praised the steps China has taken to increase transparency of defense spending.
+On 27 October 2009, U.S. Defense Secretary Robert Gates praised the steps China has taken to increase transparency of defense spending.
 In June 2010, however, he said that the Chinese military was resisting efforts to improve military-to-military relations with the United States.
 Gates also said that the United States would "assert freedom of navigation" in response to Chinese complaints about US Navy deployments in international waters near China.
 Admiral Michael Mullen said that the United States sought closer military ties to China but would continue to operate in the western Pacific.

-The International Institute for Strategic Studies, in a 2011 report, argued that if spending trends continue, China will achieve military equality with the United States in 15–20 years.

-In 2012, it was reported that the United States would invite a team of senior Chinese logisticians to discuss the possibility of the first logistics co-operation agreement between the two countries.

-Professor James R. Holmes, a specialist on China at the US Naval War College, has said that China's investments towards a potential future conflict are closer to those of the United States than may first appear because the Chinese understate their spending, the internal price structures of the two countries are different, and the Chinese need to concentrate only on projecting military force a short distance from their own shores.
-The balance may shift to the advantage of the Chinese very quickly if they continue double-digit annual growth, and the US and their allies cut back.
+James R. Holmes, a specialist on China at the US Naval War College, has said that China's investments towards a potential future conflict are closer to those of the United States than may first appear because the Chinese understate their spending, the internal price structures of the two countries are different, and the Chinese need to concentrate only on projecting military force a short distance from their own shores.
+The balance may shift to the advantage of the Chinese very quickly if they continue double-digit annual growth, and the U.S. and its allies cut back.

-In line with power transition theory, the idea that "wars tend to break out... when the upward trajectory of a rising power comes close to intersecting the downward trajectory of a declining power," some have argued that conflict between China, an emerging power, and the United States, the current superpower, is all but inevitable.
+In line with power transition theory, the idea that "wars tend to break out... when the upward trajectory of a rising power comes close to intersecting the downward trajectory of a declining power," some political scientists and international relations scholars have argued that a potential conflict between China, an emerging power, and the United States, the current superpower, is all but inevitable.
+Many academics disagree with applying power transition theory to the China-U.S. relationship.
+Robert Art states that these perspectives generally ignore China's peaceful rise strategy.
+Steve Chan concludes that the China-U.S. power transition will be more similar to the U.K.-U.S. power transition than the Anglo-German power transition in which World War I arose.